lfd-hydrants/lfd-hydrants/README.md

 says what it does at a glance.
 Next ones in line will likely be something like `003_add_photo_storage.sql`, `004_tighten_rls_admin_roles.sql`, etc.

+## ⚠️ Before real rollout — change the default admin password

+Migration 008 seeds a personal admin login with username `admin` and password `changeme2026`.
+This account can see and edit everything — change its password from Settings → Personal Admin Login the moment you've confirmed the deploy works, not after.

 ## Security note on the company-login model

 Since login is now a shared password per company (not individual Supabase